rammyblog/phone-store/README.md

 This project is still in progress.
-Plan to move the backend to Django still in the pipeline
+Plans to move the backend to Django still in the pipeline

 ## Available Scripts